Meet Horse Browser’s Power Users: Digital Exploration and Personal Growth with Beth McClelland

 Beth McClelland: Digital explorer, system creator, and Horse Browser enthusiast

 Since that initial review, we've been keen to dive deeper into Beth's digital world.
-This week, Elly (Marketing & Community), finally had the opportunity to sit down with Beth for an extended conversation.
+This week, Eleanor (Marketing & Community), finally had the opportunity to sit down with Beth for an extended conversation.
 We hope you enjoy it!

 The Evolution of Personal Knowledge Management

-Elly: Hi Beth, It's a real pleasure to finally sit down and chat with you.
+Eleanor: Hi Beth, It's a real pleasure to finally sit down and chat with you.
 I want to start at the beginning of your digital journey.
 Can you talk me through how you first learnt about Personal Knowledge Management (PKM)?

 Of course!
 In 2020, Ali Abdaal introduced me to the world of Notion, Roam and connecting my ideas together, and this was probably the best rabbit-hole of my life because it lead me to the PKM community.
 Back then PKM meant note-taking for my undergraduate dissertation, and organising my life before I graduated and went into the big wide world.
 It made me so happy so I just kept thinking about it!